 Even if the prospect of this feels unrealistic right now, it’s a reality for many who have already entered IVAs.

 IVA Cons (IVA Disadvantages)

-If you have a lot of value in your home, your insolvency practitioner may ask you to remortgage your property in order to release cash.
-This only applies to homes which are purchased either outright or through a mortgage and is only an option if your credit rating allows it.
+If you have a lot of value in your home, your IP may ask you to remortgage your property to release cash.
+This only applies to homes that are purchased either outright, or through a mortgage, and is only an option if your credit rating allows it.

 After reading all of the info in this post, you should now have a good sense of whether an IVA could work for you.

 So what’s next?
 Inaction only makes debt worse, so we suggest you make an immediate start.